openshift/enhancements/dev-guide/api-conventions.md

 With this example, we have described through the enumerated values the action that the API will have.
-Should the API need to evolve in the future, for example to add a particular method of Authentication that should be used, we can do so by adding a new value (eg. `PublicKey`) to the enumeration and avoid adding a new field to the API.
+Should the API need to evolve in the future, for example to add a particular method of Authentication that should be used, we can do so by adding a new value (e.g. `PublicKey`) to the enumeration and avoid adding a new field to the API.

 ### Optional fields should not be pointers (in Configuration APIs)